 Pearson recently released the 11th edition of Strategies for Teaching Learners with Special Needs, a book that Dr. Edward Polloway first published in 1976.
-The book also features two alumni; Dr. Wendy Bailey-Joseph’08 MEd, ’14 EdD, director of the Lynchburg College St. Lucia program, is one co-author of the book and Dr. Jacquelin Lubin ’07, ’08 MEd, ’16 EdD co-authored one chapter.
+The book also features two alumni; Dr. Wendy Bailey-Joseph’08 MEd, ’14 EdD, director of the University of Lynchburg St. Lucia program, is one co-author of the book and Dr. Jacquelin Lubin ’07, ’08 MEd, ’16 EdD co-authored one chapter.

 Dr. Polloway and Dr. Lubin also joined Dr. Jim Patton, an adjunct professor at Lynchburg, to write a chapter about intellectual and developmental disabilities for the second edition of The Handbook of Special Education, the definitive resource in the field of special education.
 Dr. Deanna Cash, director of Lynchburg’s MEd in Special Education, co-wrote the chapter on reading.